NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/wePlans.rst

 ----------
    #.
 Digital Wind Tunnel (1.2.5.2) - CFD models for a complex-shaped building with other surrounding buildings.
    #.
 Surrogate support for regional assessment (1.3.6.1) - Extend surrogates developed in EE-UQ that can be utilized in R2D for wind hazard simulation.
    #.
-Multi-Fidelity Monte-Carlo (1.2.3.1) - Utilizing low-fidelity models to predict the response of high-fidelity model efficiently
+Multi-Fidelity Monte-Carlo (1.2.3.1) - Utilizing low-fidelity models to predict the response of high-fidelity models efficiently

 2024
 ----